quinnanya/dlcl204/chinese/ner_chinese.md

 Save the zip file to your computer, and unzip it when it's done downloading.
 This will create a folder named *stanford-corenlp-full-2018-10-05*.

 Next, you'll need to download the Spanish model file.
 Further down [in the downloads section of the CoreNLP page](https://stanfordnlp.github.io/CoreNLP/index.html#download), there's a table with other language models.
-Click the download link next to "German" in the table.
-This will download the *stanford-german-corenlp-2018-10-05-models.jar* file.
+Click the download link next to "Spanish" in the table.
+This will download the *stanford-chinese-corenlp-2018-10-05-models.jar* file.
 (Your computer may warn you about this type of file, but don't worry, it's safe.)

-**Move** the *stanford-german-corenlp-2018-10-05-models.jar* file from where you downloaded it, into the *stanford-corenlp-full-2018-10-05* folder that you unzipped above.
+**Move** the *stanford-chinese-corenlp-2018-10-05-models.jar* file from where you downloaded it, into the *stanford-corenlp-full-2018-10-05* folder that you unzipped above.

 ## 2. Prepare your text
 To use the tagger, you need to have the text you're working with saved as a Unicode (UTF-8) text file.
 You should also name the file without any spaces; e.g. instead of *my example file.txt*, name it *my-example-file.txt*, *my_example_file.txt*, *myexamplefile.txt*.
 Spaces mean something else when you're working with the command line, and while there's workarounds for using a file with spaces in its name, it's easiest to just avoid it.

+For Chinese NER, you also need the text to be segmented in advance.
+See the [Chinese part-of-speech tagging tutorial](pos_chinese.md) for instructions on how to segment your text.

 It will be simplest for you to run the part-of-speech tagger if you copy your text file into the _stanford-corenlp-full-2018-10-05_ folder that you unzipped.
 If you're comfortable navigating file paths in the command line, you can skip this step.

-For an example text that includes many place names, you can use the [German-language Wikipedia article on Seattle](seattle-de.txt)
+For an example text that includes many place names, you can use the Chinese-language Wikipedia article on Seattle.
+There are two versions: one [segmented using the Chinese treebank method](seattle-zh-segmented-ctb.txt), and one [segmented using the Peking University method](seattle-zh-segmented-pku.txt).
+(Impressionistically, the Chinese treebank one seems to work better, but you can try both.)

 ## 3. Run the tagger
 **On a Mac**